chrisandreae/keyboard-firmware/README.txt

 Additional features include:
  * Built in mouse-keys support
- * Saving and restoring programmed keyboard layouts as profiles
+ * Built in layout profiles to save/restore up to ten separate programmed keyboard layouts.
+ * Enhanced text macros that fully support modifier keys, and can be triggered by any combination of up to four keys.
- * Built-in interpreter for running up to six concurrent bytecode programs.
+ * Built-in interpreter for running up to six concurrent fully programmed macros.
  * USB API for configuring, remapping and uploading programs to the keyboard.
 (Ruby/GTK client program implemented in client/KeyboardClient.rb)

-Not yet implemented are:
- * Macro recording

 == Building ==